 Select the environment you want to log in to: ‘Demo’ or ‘Live’.
 The credentials are the same for both options.
 To avoid entering your login every time, check the ‘Remember email’ box, and the application will remember your credentials.
 On entering the correct login and password and clicking Login, the dialogue window will disappear, and the modules will become active.

 The terminal updates automatically.
 Every time you launch the terminal, it checks the server for updates.
 The application will update without you having to download the new version.

-When an update becomes available, you will see a window suggesting to reboot the terminal:
+When an update becomes available, you will see a window suggesting to reboot of the terminal:

 Log in and start up